Audio Engineer, Mixer, Recording Assistant

 As mentioned, hard work and a little bit of luck can go a long way in determining advancement prospects.
 From a Recording Engineer, one can move on to Chief Engineer, supervises the entire studio and oversees all recordings that happen to take place.

 Another form of advancement would take place as a Freelancer, starting out small, and then garnering respect with every new client.
 Eventually, with enough popularity, top artists, record labels and Music Producers will seek out the Engineer.
 Lastly, a Recording Engineer can eventually take on the role of Engineer-Producer.
 As the name suggests, this person Produces records as well as Engineers them.

 Education and Training

 Here is the reality.
 If you want to get a career in music production, you should really consider going to school for it.
 It’s hard to find a faster way of learning your craft than going to school.
-We recommend you fill out this form to get a call or an email from a school like Full Sail University.
-It’s free and it’s easy.
+If you want to take a step in the right direction right now, we suggest you take 60 seconds and fill out the form below.
+You'll get an email or a call from a school like Full Sail University.
+It’s free, easy and we recommend it.